Emurasoft/emeditor-plugin-library/readme.md

-Copyright © 2018 Emurasoft, Inc.<br>
+Copyright Â© 2023 Emurasoft, Inc.

 Licensed under the MIT license.
 See LICENSE for details.

+(April 2023: Repository was renamed to `emeditor-plugin-library`)

 This repository contains three files that enable a C++ plug-in to communicate with EmEditor: